Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Introduction

 MMV-based parameter estimation is a classical problem in various applications in array signal processing including direction-of-arrival (DOA) estimation~\cite{krimTwoDecadesArray1996,vantreesOptimumArrayProcessing2002,zoubirArrayStatisticalSignal2014,pesaventoThreeMoreDecades2023,liuTwentyfiveYearsSensor2023}.
 As a prominent class of DOA estimation methods, the subspace-based methods have been developed by exploiting the eigenstructure of the spatial correlation matrix, including the MUltiple Signal Classification (MUSIC) and ESPRIT along with their variants~\cite{schmidtMultipleEmitterLocation1986,barabellImprovingResolutionPerformance1983,royESPRITestimationSignalParameters1989,haardtUnitaryESPRITHow1995}.
 However, in the case of correlated source signals and/or low sample sizes, the classical subspace-based methods experience a dramatic performance degradation as the signal subspace becomes rank deficient.
 A common alternative approach that is known to be robust to the signal correlation is the deterministic maximum likelihood (DML) estimation, which is formulated as a nonlinear least-squares (LS) problem.
 The DML estimation has remarkable error performance in both the threshold and asymptotic region by fully exploiting the data model.
 Nevertheless, due to the nonlinearity and multimodality, the DML estimation is computationally expensive and generally requires a multidimensional grid search to obtain the exact solution.
-Inspired by the capacity of compressed sensing~\cite{eldarCompressedSensingTheory2012}, sparsity-based DOA estimation methods have been developed, where the DOA estimation from multiple snapshots is modeled as an MMV problem by introducing a predefined dictionary that is obtained from sampling the complete field-of-view (FOV)~\cite{yangSparseMethodsDirectionofarrival2018,liuTwentyfiveYearsSensor2023}.
-The sparsity-based approach often exhibits excellent estimation performance in several demanding scenarios, including cases with a limited number of snapshots and highly correlated sources, at an affordable running time by using the aforementioned efficient methods for the MMV problem, such as the mixed-norm minimization~\cite{malioutovSparseSignalReconstruction2005,steffensCompactFormulationEll2018} and sparse Bayesian learning~\cite{gerstoftMultisnapshotSparseBayesian2016,gerstoftWidebandSparseBayesian2016,gerstoftDOAEstimationHeteroscedastic2018}.
-A comprehensive review of the sparsity-based methods for DOA estimation can be found in~\cite{yangSparseMethodsDirectionofarrival2018}.
-However, the relaxation of the cardinality measure in the mixed-norm minimization often leads to a degradation of the estimation quality and an asymptotic bias.
-On the other hand, although the SBL method provides more flexibility and avoids the overhead of tuning regularization parameters, its performance degrades dramatically in the cases with a large number of sources or high source correlations, as shown in the simulations in Section~\ref{sec:results}.